BLEMF 2026

 GENEROUSLY SPONSORED BY THE LATIN AMERICAN MUSIC CENTER, JACOBS SCHOOL OF MUSIC

-AND CO-SPONSORED BY THE DEPARTMENT OF SPANISH & PORTUGUESE, INDIANA UNIVERSITY
+AND CO-SPONSORED BY THE DEPARTMENT OF SPANISH & PORTUGUESE, INDIANA UNIVERSITY AND BY ALAIN BARKER

 Thursday, May 28